 - Testimony from medical and economic experts

 It’s important that you hold on to any receipts from out-of-pocket expenses that directly correlate to the accident.
-Our team will work hard to win you back the finances you lost.
+Our team will work hard to help you recover the finances you lost.
+We believe truck accident victims should receive compensation that helps them recover from a commercial truck accident.

-There are two laws that you should be aware of that could impact your truck accident claim: the statute of limitations, and the legal doctrine of comparative negligence.
+There are two laws that you should be aware of that could impact your truck accident case: the statute of limitations and the legal doctrine of comparative negligence.

 Statute of Limitations

 Mississippi has a limit for the length of time you can pursue compensation after an accident.
-According to Sec.
-15-1-49 of the Mississippi Code, you must pursue legal action within three years of your accident, or you are generally barred from pursuing any type of compensation.
+According to Miss.
+Stat.
+Ann. § 15-1-49, you must pursue legal action within three years of your accident, or you are generally barred from pursuing any type of compensation.

 Pure Comparative Negligence

 Mississippi is a pure comparative fault state.
-According to Mississippi Code §11-7-15, any compensation you are awarded will be modified according to your degree of liability.
+According to Miss.
+Stat.
+Ann § 11-7-15, any compensation you are awarded will be modified according to your degree of liability.
 If you are found to be 20% at fault, then your damages will be reduced by 20%.

-A defense lawyer may claim that you were more responsible for an accident than you really are to reduce their client’s liability.
-Your Gulfport lawyer can defend you against underhanded tactics like these and can even work with an accident scene reconstruction expert to determine who is liable.
+A defense lawyer may claim you were more responsible for an accident than you really are to reduce their client’s liability.
+Our Gulfport truck accident lawyer can defend you against tactics like these and can even work with an accident scene reconstruction expert to determine who is liable.

 Speak With a Morris Bart Truck Accident Lawyer Today

-For a free, no-risk review of your claim or to have our team get to work right away on your case, contact Morris Bart today.
-We also work on a contingency fee basis only, which means you do not have any upfront, out-of-pocket costs.
+For a free, no-risk review of your claim or to have our team get to work right away on your trucking accident case, contact the Morris Bart law firm today.
+If you decide to move forward after the initial consultation, we will work on a contingency fee basis only, which means you do not have any upfront, out-of-pocket costs.

-We are only paid if we are successful with your case.
-If we do not secure you fair compensation, you are not required to pay for any legal fees.
+Our Gulfport truck accident lawyers receive pay only if they are successful with your case.
+If we do not secure your fair compensation, you are not required to pay any legal fees.

 to find a Morris Bart office near you.